 In rural 1840's Scotland, Gavin Dishart arrives to become the new "little minister" of Thrums's Auld Licht church.
 He meets a mysterious young gypsy girl in the dens and to his horror ...
 See full summary »

 In the small town of South Renford, Alice Adams comes from a working class background, although she aspires to be among the upper class.
-Alice's mother blames Alice's father for their low social standing, despite he working hard and Alice not blaming him for anything.
-Regardless, Alice tries to do whatever necessary to put on appearances of wealth and social standing despite everyone in that class in town knowing who she is, and thus largely ignoring her because of her false airs.
+Alice's mother blames her husband for their low social standing, despite his working hard and Alice not blaming him for anything.
+Regardless, Alice tries to do whatever necessary to put on appearances of wealth and social standing, despite everyone in that class in town knowing who she is, and thus largely ignoring her because of her false airs.
 First meeting at a society ball, Alice surprisingly catches the eye of Arthur Russell, surprisingly as he purportedly is engaged to débutante Mildred Palmer.
 As Alice continues to hide her true social standing from Arthur as he courts her, Mrs. Adams pressures Mr. Adams into doing something he doesn't want to do in an effort truly to become part of the business class, that measure which entails sinking all his money into a business venture.
-Beyond the time when Arthur finds out the true nature behind Alice's...
+Beyond the time when Arthur finds out the true nature behind Alice's ...
 Written by

 Yes, I'd like to buy a corsage, something nice to wear to the party.

 Yes.
 Ooh, that's the - that's the Palmer party, I suppose.

 Just wonderful - a wonderfully true story of class and embarrassment